Safe Use of Pesticides To or Near Water

 As a result, we do recommend that you book your PA1 and PA6aw at the same time.

-Remember, the safe use of pesticides course is not just about the buying of the products you use, such as herbicides (weed killers).
+Remember, the safe use of pesticides course is not just about buying the products you use, such as herbicides (weed killers).
 It is about the safe application of these products.
 To protect not only you but the environment in which you work.
 In particular to or near watercourses including dry ditches.

 Many of you are already actively using pesticides in controlling weeds and pests.
 However, you may have discovered that as a professional operator you need a certificate of competence.
 To enable you to carry on doing so.